 Are you regularly reading & taking in His word?
 When I was at university I remember I was so busy reading for my studies that I let my bible reading slip away.
 My bible was gathering dust in the corner.
 Is that the case for some of us?

-I want us to be encouraged, not to feel guilty.
+I want us to be encouraged, not feel guilty.

-Is my heart hard, or an emotional mess?
+Is my heart hard, like the egg, or an emotional mess, like the mushy carrot?
 Lacking any deep relationship with Jesus?

 Proverbs 4:23 tells us, “Above all else guard your heart, for it is the well-spring of life”.

 By being honest with God about how we feel, we can begin to process our feelings in a healthy way.
 Rather than let our hurts and anger turn into bitterness, talking to God helps us begin to think about our story with a different perspective — and it helps keep our hearts tender.